shuyelin06/Obsidian-Notes/content/Classes/CMSC411/CMSC411.md

   - A consequence of this is the more balanced our stages are in time-execution, the better!
 - We can add more stages, but the more stages we have, the higher the clock frequency needs to be for this to be useful!
 Whether we are able to do this or not depends on the technology we have.

-## Pipelining Issues
+## Data Dependency Issues
 Pipelining does not automatically ensure we get an instruction per cycle of 1 if our pipeline is balanced.
-Some factors that get in the way of throughput include...

----
+Introducing pipeline can also introduce issues that can add stalls.

-**Data Dependencies** are instructions whose execution depends on the previous one (meaning we cannot rearrange their order).
+One notable issue is **data dependencies**.
+These are instructions whose execution depends on the previous one (meaning we cannot rearrange their order).
 This is a property of the **program alone**.
-Some examples of this include:
+Some data dependencies include:
 - **Read-After-Write (RAW)**: A true dependency; instructions that need to read values written by previous instructions
   ```python
   # Here, the result of t0 is being used in the next instruction.